mwshinn/mwshinn.github.io/index.md

 ## Research

 I am interested in using mathematical, statistical, and computational tools to understand the brain.
-I work on spatial and temporal autocorrelation, changing evidence during decision-making, generalized drift diffusion models, connectomics, and software verification
+I work on changing evidence during decision-making, generalized drift diffusion models, fMRI connectomics, and software verification.

 I am currently a postdoc with [Kenneth Harris and Matteo Carandini](https://www.ucl.ac.uk/cortexlab/) at UCL.
 I did my PhD with [John